spaceKumpel/spaceKumpel/README.md

 - LinkedIn: [spaceKumpel](https://www.linkedin.com/in/spaceKumpel)
 - Twitter: [@spaceKumpel](https://twitter.com/spaceKumpel)

-## 🎨 Colors

-- Black and purple are my favorite colors! 🖤💜

 <!--
 **spaceKumpel/spaceKumpel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.